 HealthSmart Disability Management, which administers the majority of State Occupational Pneumoconiosis (OP) and Federal Black Lung (FBL) claims, Security, and Guaranteed funds

-To maintain efficiency and compliance within the multiple programs, the Claims Services staff has interaction with Zurich, Sedgwick CMS, and HealthSmart daily.
+To maintain efficiency and compliance within the multiple programs, the Claims Services staff maintains interaction with Sedgwick CMS, HealthSmart Disability Management, Zurich, and BrickStreet Insurance Company daily.

 |CLAIMS SERVICES DIVISION